 - Heat a 9" cast iron skillet just past medium heat and add a splash of cooking

-oil or pad of butter. - Once the oil is shimmering, use tongs to place the meat into the skillet carefully.
+oil or butter.
+(I prefer butter.
+It seems to give it a better sear) - Once the oil is shimmering, use tongs to place the meat into the skillet carefully.

 - Sear both sides for 45 seconds.